-No!
-The decision whether to outsource or to keep your operation in house does not have to be a holistic approach.
+Nope!
+The decision whether to outsource or to keep your operations in-house does not have to be either-or.
 In fact, there is often a very viable third option, and that’s “co-sourcing”.

 In this case, the outsourcing provider and the company would take an honest assessment of the strengths of both organizations and figure out what should remain in-house and what should be outsourced to a specialist.

 This usually creates a much deeper, and more relevant, supplier/client relationship.